#1 Home Improvement Retailer

 The Home Depot Garden Center at Rockhill

-Patch bald spots on your lawn by spreading fresh grass seed.
-Autumn is a great time to fill in dead or brown places in your yard.
-However, make sure leaves don't fall on freshly seeded areas.
-New grass seed needs water, air, and sun to grow, and leaf litter can block out the air and sunlight it needs to germinate.
+Patch up bald spots on your lawn by overseeding them.
+Autumn is a great time to fill in brown, dead, or bare places in your yard.
+However, make sure leaves don't land on freshly seeded areas.
+New grass seed needs air, sun, and water to grow, and leaf litter can block out the air and sunlight it needs to germinate.

 If your lawn is in good shape, make sure it stays that way by applying lawn fertilizer if you have cool-season grass.
-Aerate your lawn before adding fertilizer to get the most bang for your buck.
-Water your cool-season lawn regularly and tend to any pesky weeds that show up.
-Warm-season varieties, like those in the southern states, are winding down their growth for the year.
-It's better not to fertilize it now, as you don't want fresh grass growing right before it goes dormant.
+Aerate your lawn before fertilizing to get those nutrients down near the roots right off the bat.
+An edger gives extra polish to the perimeter of your yard.
+Water your cool-season lawn regularly and tend to any weeds that show up.
+It'll need different maintenance than warm-season grass, which goes dormant as the weather cools.
 Taper down watering on warm-season lawns.

 Cut and Cover Perennials

-In climates where you might have a cold snap and then warm up above freezing again, cover your plants.
-Protect your garden from frost and freeze damage to extend their season.
+In climates where you might have a cold snap here and there, but then it'll warm up above freezing again, cover your plants.
+Protect your garden from freeze and frost damage to extend their season.
 You can get extra life out of your garden by covering your plants with 5-gallon buckets, tarps, or even painting drop cloths.
-It'll warm your plants like a greenhouse, and they'll survive a frost.
-Read other fall-planted perennial tips, too.
+It'll warm your plants like a greenhouse or blanket, and they'll survive a frost.

 This works well when the weather is still transitional, until you're fully into the colder parts of the season.
-Uncover the plants in the morning when the thermometer goes up again and let them enjoy that autumn sun.
-Once the temperatures regularly dip below freezing, say goodbye to the garden for the winter.
+Uncover the plants in the morning when the thermometer goes up again and let them enjoy that fall sun.
+Once the temperatures regularly dip below freezing, it's time to say goodbye to the garden for the winter.

 Put the Garden to Bed

-When the sun angle changes and your annuals start looking rougher, it's time to dig up the plants.
-Northern climates may be putting the garden to bed for the season in October or November.
-After your vegetables and annuals are done for the year, dig them up and dispose of the dead plant debris.
+When your annuals start looking rougher, it's time to dig up the plants.
+Northern climates might be putting the garden to bed for the season in October or November, while warmer climates might wait until November or December.
+After your vegetable plants have given their final harvest, dig them up, then chop and dispose of the detritus, or dead plant debris.
 You can let them return their nutrients to the soil, but there are two exceptions: if your plants dealt with blight or if you had a slug problem.

-After you've removed the old plants, you have a clean slate.
+After you've removed the old plants, you've got a clean slate.
 Prepare your garden bed for the spring by rotating the soil with a shovel or renting a rototiller.
-You want to send the topsoil down, bring up the deeper soil, and loosen the earth.
+You want to bring the deeper soil to the surface, send the topsoil lower down, and generally break up the ground.
 It helps nutrients penetrate and lets the soil rest.
 It's also an excellent opportunity to test the soil and see what, if any, soil amendments you need.
 Different crops and plants use different nutrients.
-Test your soil to see if it's balanced or if you should restore certain nutrients that have been depleted.
+Test your soil to see if it's balanced or if you need to replenish certain nutrients that have been depleted.

-Gardeners with potted plants can extend their growing season by bringing the plants indoors to a sunny window.
+Gardeners with potted plants can extend their growing season by bringing delicate plants indoors to a sunny window.
 Indoor gardening allows both outdoor plants to live longer and house plants to bring joy into your home.
-Just make sure they get enough water now that they won't benefit from rainfall, and turn them regularly to give all those leaves equal sunlight for photosynthesis.
-Remember to place decorative dishes beneath them if the pots don't have built-in overflow dishes to catch any extra water.
+Just make sure they get enough water now that they won't benefit from rainfall, and turn them regularly to give all leaves equal sunlight for photosynthesis.
+If the pots don't have built-in overflow dishes, be sure to add shallow bowls beneath them to catch any extra water.

-This fall, prepare your garden for the seasonal change with us.
-We have the tools you need for putting the garden to bed, leaf cleanup, and restoring nutrients to your soil so it's ready for next spring.
-Shop our wide variety of outdoor living products in your Rockhill store, online, or in our mobile app.
+This fall, tidy up your yard with us.
+We have the supplies you need for leaf cleanup, putting the garden to bed, and replenishing nutrients in your soil so it's ready for next spring.
+Shop our wide variety of fall garden care online, in your Rockhill store, or in our mobile app.

 Nearby Stores